erickscolar-pt/frontendTransfer/README.md

 ## Development server

+## ATENÇÃO
+versão do angular, node, npm e nvm
+angular: 14.2.2
+node: v14.19.1
+npm: 6.14.16
+nvm: 1.1.9.

+##download dependency

+npm install

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding